josephg/egwalker-paper/README.md

 These files *should* be byte-for-byte identical with the files distributed via this git repository.
 Ie, after regenerated these files, `git status` should report no changes.

-The size of the files produced during this step are measured to produce *Figure 11* and *Figure 12* on page 12 in the paper.
+The size of the files produced during this step are measured to produce *Figure 11* and *Figure 12* in the paper.

 This process takes an unreasonably long time to run!
 Sorry!
 We just didn't optimize this process much, since you only need to do this once.
 You can also run these scripts in parallel using make.
 For example: